Adaptive singularity swap quadrature for near-singular layer potentials on axisymmetric surfaces: Conclusions

 \section{Conclusions}

-The work presents an adaptive quadrature scheme for evaluating nearly singular layer potentials over axisymmetric surfaces, based on a given surface discretization.
-This special quadrature method requires only the desired error tolerance, and optionally the order of the Gauss--Legendre quadrature used in the adaptive polar direction, as user-defined parameters.
-Guided by an error estimate from \cite{SORGENTONE2023}, the method automatically switches from regular quadrature to the {\em singularity swap surface quadrature (S3Q)} method when needed, where all algorithmic choices and parameter values are automatically set to meet the specified error tolerance.
+We have presented an adaptive approach for evaluating nearly singular layer potentials on smooth axisymmetric surfaces, in which standard quadrature is used whenever possible and the proposed \textit{singularity swap surface quadrature} (S3Q) is applied only where necessary.
+A key feature of the method is that all algorithmic choices and parameter values associated with the near-quadrature correction are determined automatically from the prescribed error tolerance.